Lockport High School

 Lockport City High School (also LHS) is a comprehensive public high school located on Lincoln Avenue in Lockport, New York, United States, east of the city of Niagara Falls in the Lockport City School District, serving ninth to twelfth grade students.
 It is the only high school within the district, and is the successor to Aaron Mossell Junior High School.
 The school is governed under the authority of the New York State Education Department, whose standardized examinations are designed and administered by the Board of Regents of the University of the State of New York.
 The high school was established in 1954.

 Campus

 Lockport High School is a 9th through 12th grade institution that includes one building on one campus.
 The main building, named Lockport High School (LHS), houses grades 9 through 12.
-Lockport High School has been going through a remodeling state through the years of 2009-2012, it now has a brand-new modern style.
+Lockport High School went through a remodeling state through the years of 2009-2012, it now has a brand-new modern style.
 The building sits on a corner plot of land on Lincoln Avenue and Locust Street.
 The campus has also one of each baseball, softball, lacrosse/soccer, and 4 tennis courts.

 Administration

-The Lockport High School complex is currently administered by a main principal and two assistant principals.
+The Lockport High School complex is currently (2025 - 26 School Year) administered by a main principal and three assistant principals: